 Maria was born and educated in California, USA.
-As the daughter of Mexican immigrants, her experience growing up in a multicultural and multi-linguistic environment led her to pursue a career in Sociology studies.
+Her experience growing up in a multicultural and multi-linguistic environment led her to pursue a career in Sociology studies.
 A summer semester of travel and language studies in Milan, Italy, turned her interests to the broader realm of International Relations and eventually led to a long term stay in Europe.
-In 2008 she graduated from the Lugano based American university, Franklin University, with a Bachelor’s Degree in International Relations.
-Always interested in being active in a multicultural environment Maria worked with us at the Club from 2010 to 2012 as an assistant teacher in playgroup.
+In 2008 she Franklin University in Lugano, with a Bachelor’s Degree in International Relations.
+Always interested in being active in a multicultural environment, Maria first started working at the Club in 2010 as an assistant teacher in playgroup.
 After gaining some experience in an international NGO she decided to go back to teaching and trained with Flying Teachers to become a CELTA certified English teacher in 2014.
 She rejoined the Fun-tastic team in the summer of 2014 and has been teaching our native speakers’ classes since then.
 In the last year, Maria has taken on a more managerial role and she welcomes the new challenge.